-- 1. Incorporate prominent architectural elements, such as increased building height or massing, cupola, turrets, or pitched roof, at the corner of the building or within twenty-five feet of the corner of the building. - 2.
-Chamfer the corner of the building (i.e. cut the corner at a forty-five degree angle and a minimum of ten feet from the corner) and incorporate extended weather protection (arcade or awning), special paving materials, street furnishings, or plantings in the chamfered area. - 3.
+- Incorporate prominent architectural elements, such as increased building height or massing, cupola, turrets, or pitched roof, at the corner of the building or within twenty-five feet of the corner of the building. - Chamfer the corner of the building (i.e. cut the corner at a forty-five degree angle and a minimum of ten feet from the corner) and incorporate extended weather protection (arcade or awning), special paving materials, street furnishings, or plantings in the chamferedarea. - 3.
 Standards 1 and 2 above do not apply to multi-family buildings or multi-family portions of residential mixed-use buildings. - H..
 Variation in Massing.
 For street facing facades greater than 120 feet in length a modulation is required which extends through all floors.
 Decks and roof overhangs may encroach up to three feet per side into the modulation.
 The modulation shall meet one of the following dimensional requirements: - 1.
-A minimum depth of two percent of the length of the façade and a minimum width of thirty percent of the length of the façade; or - 2.
-A minimum depth of four percent of the length of the façade and a minimum width of twenty percent of the length of the façade. - I. Building Design Elements. - 1.All front and side facades shall provide a design element or architectural feature that add interest and detail such that there are no blank walls of thirty feet in length or more, measured horizontally.
-Features that can meet this requirement include: - a.
-Change in building material or texture; - b.
-Window or door; - c.
-Balcony; or - d.
-Pillar or post - 2.Street facing facades shall include additional design features.
-For every thirty feet of façade length, three of the following elements are required: - a.
-Decorative materials on more than ten percent of the total wall area (e.g., brick or stonework, shingles, wainscoting, ornamentation, and similar features); - b.
-Decorative cornice and/or roof line (e.g., for flat roofs); - c.
-Roof gable; - d.
-Recessed entry; - e.
-Covered canopy entry; - f.
-Cupola or tower; - g.
-Dormer; - h.
-Balcony; - i.
-Pillars or posts; - j.
-Repeating pattern of building materials; - k.
-A change in plane of at least two feet in width and six inches in depth; - Bay or oriel window; or - m.
-An alternative feature providing visual relief and detail as approved by the Community Development Director - 3.
-Building Detail Variation.
+A minimum depth of two percent of the length of the façade and a minimum width of thirty percent of the length of the façade; or

+- 2. A minimum depth of four percent of the length of the façade and a minimum width of twenty percent of the length of the façade.

+- 1. Building Design Elements.

+- 1. All front and side facades shall provide a design element or architectural feature that add interest and detail such that there are no blank walls of thirty feet in length or more, measured horizontally.
+Features that can meet this requirement include:

+- a.
+Change in building material or texture;

+- b.
+Window or door;

+- c.
+Balcony; or

+- d.
+Pillar or post

+- 2. Street facing facades shall include additional design features.
+For every thirty feet of façade length, three of the following elements are required:

+- Decorative materials on more than ten percent of the total wall area (e.g., brick or stonework, shingles, wainscoting, ornamentation, and similar features);

+- b.
+Decorative cornice and/or roof line (e.g., for flat roofs);

+- c.
+Roof gable;

+- d.
+Recessed entry;

+- e.
+Covered canopy entry;

+- f.
+Cupola or tower;

+- g.
+Dormer;

+- h.
+Balcony;

+- i.
+Pillars or posts;

+- j.
+Repeating pattern of building materials;

+- k.
+A change in plane of at least two feet in width and six inches in depth;

+- I. Bay or oriel window; or

+- m.
+An alternative feature providing visual relief and detail as approved by the Community Development Director

+- 3. Building Detail Variation.
 Architectural features shall be varied on different buildings within the same development.
-At least two of the required features on each street-facing elevation shall be distinct from the street-facing elevations of other buildings within the same development. - J. Windows. - 1.
-The minimum windows requirements are set forth in Table 17.62.055.J.
-Windows are measured in lineal fashion between 3.5 feet and six feet from the ground.
-For example, a one hundred foot long building elevation would be required to have at least sixty feet (sixty percent of one hundred feet) of windows in length between the height of 3.5 feet and six feet from the ground.
+At least two of the required features on each street-facing elevation shall be distinct from the street-facing elevations of other buildings within the samedevelopment.